-Peach, burrata, and basil salad is one of those non-recipe recipes.
-Arrange some oozing pieces of burrata cheese on a plate, top with peach chunks tossed in olive oil, and toss in some basil leaves for good measure.
+Peach, burrata, and basil salad is one of those non-recipe recipes that’s a riff on Caprese salad.
+Arrange some oozing pieces of burrata cheese on a plate, top with peach chunks, and toss in some basil.

 Peach, Burrata, and Basil Salad

 - Quick Glance

 - Serves 2 to 4

 Halve the peach(es) and remove the pit.
 Cut the peach into bite-size chunks or slices.